tesseract-ocr/tessdoc/Compiling.md

   sudo make install
 ```

 If compilation fails at the `make` command, with `libtool` erring on missing instructions, you may be building with MacPort's `g++` compiler, with [known issues](https://github.com/tesseract-ocr/tesseract/pull/1474).
-A workaround is to re-configure the build:
+The community recommends to use `clang`, but a workaround for `g++` is to re-configure the build:

     ./configure CXXFLAGS=-Wa,-q